 Telehealth and RPM technologies are susceptible to several risks that can compromise the security and privacy of patient data.
 These risks include:

-- Unauthorized Access.
 Unauthorized individuals, including hackers, could try to gain access to patient data in telehealth and RPM systems if proper security measures are not in place.
 This can lead to the theft of patient data and identity theft.

-- Data Breaches.
 Telehealth and RPM systems can be vulnerable to data breaches, which may cause the exposure of patient data.
 Data breaches may occur because of system vulnerabilities, human error, or malicious attacks.

-- Ransomware.
 Ransomware attacks involve the encryption of patient data by hackers, who demand payment to decrypt the data.
 Ransomware attacks can result in the loss of patient data and can be costly for healthcare providers.

-- Device Security.
 Telehealth and RPM systems may be compromised through the devices used to access them, such as smartphones, tablets, and laptops.
 These devices may be lost or stolen, leading to the loss of patient data.

 The Benefit Of A Private RPM Network